Build process¶

 Runs the main command to build the documentation for each of the formats declared (formats).
 It will use Sphinx (sphinx) or MkDocs (mkdocs) depending on the project.

-Once the build process finishes successfully, the resulting artifacts are uploaded to our servers, and the CDN is purged so the newer version of the documentation is served.
+Once the build process finishes successfully, the resulting artifacts (HTML, PDF, etc.) are uploaded to our servers.
+Our CDN is then purged so your docs are always up to date.

 See also